 In addition, it is important that consistency and practice are vital to make classroom routines an integral part of the classroom experience (Wagner, 2011).
 Implementing the strategy of Say-See-Do, for instance, is considered as one of the effective methods to engage students and gain their attention and interest.

-Designing of an Acronym that can help the teacher deal with classroom management, such as the Acronym of SIMPLE, to manage the classroom (Tovey, n.d.):
+Preparing and avoiding lag time in instruction through using of the techniques for smooth transitions.
+Designing of an Acronymthat can help the teacher deal with classroom management, such as the Acronym of SIMPLE, to manage the classroom (Tovey, n.d.):

 S: Structuring for making sure that all students are aware of the routine of rules and procedures

-I: Instructing for ensuring that all students know exactly what the teacher both does want and does not want them to do
+I: Instructing for ensuring that all students know exactly what the teacher bothdoeswant and does notwant them to do

 M: Monitoring, watching and/or paying attention so that the teacher can be certain to have followed through